-Heart block can occur at any age, but it is most likely to occur in the elderly, especially those who have other forms of circulatory diseases such as:
+Heart block can occur at any age, but it is most likely to occur in the elderly – especially people who have other forms of heart disease such as:

 Symptoms of second-degree or third-degree heart block range from lightheadedness to fatigue or fainting, shortness of breath and chest pain.

 Heart block is usually diagnosed using an electrocardiogram (ECG/EKG), a printed record of your heart's electrical activity that gives information about its rhythm, size and any possible damage.

-If necessary, heart block is treated by implanting a pacemaker to take over the job of providing regular electrical heart stimulation and helps the heart to beat in a regular rhythm.
+Sometimes a pacemaker is implanted to treat second and third-degree heart block.
+The pacemaker takes over the job of regular electrical stimulation of the heart.
+It will help your heart to beat in a regular rhythm.